joshgrant/Center/README.md

 ### Feedback Loops

+* Feedback loops are an arrangement of stocks and flows that either balance or change a system.
-Feedback loops can only affect future behavior because there generally is always a delay between the triggering event and the actual resource transfer.
+* Feedback loops can only affect future behavior because there is always a delay (however small) between the triggering event and the actual resource transfer.

+Feedback loops can also compete - generally a system exhibits behavior of the dominant feedback loop.
+A system can be in a state of dynamic equilibrium when it regularly alternates the dominant feedback loop.
+This is also known as a state of homeostasis.

 Feedback loops can be two types:
 * Balancing
 * Reinforcing

-Feedback loops can also compete - generally a system exhibits behavior of the dominant feedback loop.
-A system can be in a state of dynamic equilibrium when it regularly alternates the dominant feedback loop.
-This is also known as a state of homeostasis.

 ##### Balancing feedback loops